Last Updated on April 2, 2023

 - Stay hydrated by drinking lots of fluids

 - Practice good oral and dental hygiene

 Many sources that you can find online often recommend slippery elm for increasing mucous secretions.
 However, there is no conclusive evidence that slippery elm is safe for women to consume during pregnancy (source: University of Maryland Medical Center).
 Therefore, avoid this remedy and stick with the others mentioned above.

-In conclusion, I hope you found this article helpful in breaking down the information and some tips for alleviating the bitter taste in your mouth during pregnancy.
+In conclusion, I hope you found this article helpful in breaking down the information and some tips for alleviating the unpleasant taste in your mouth during pregnancy.

 |This article has been reviewed and approved for publication in line with our editorial policy.|